atomicx6637/ba-architecture/ea-demand-management-program.md

 **Consultation Topics:**
 - Tiering validation (is this really Tier 2, or could it be Tier 3?)
+- Complexity assessment guidance
 - Value articulation guidance
-- Cost estimation support
+- Architectural considerations and feasibility
 - Identification of stakeholders and dependencies
 - Intake form walkthrough

-**How to Request:** Self-service scheduling link; PMO assigns consultant based on domain
+**How to Request:** Self-service scheduling link; EA team assigns consultant based on domain and expertise

 ---